thin-edge/thin-edge.io/docs/src/references/synchronize-daemons.md

 If there is any issue in retrieving the JWT token then the mapper must `re-try` again.

-Once the mapper possesses the JWT token, it can get the thin-edge device's internal-id.
+Once the mapper possesses the JWT token, it can get the thin-edge device's internal-id from Cumulocity.
 If there is any issue with getting the internal-id then the mapper must `re-try` getting the internal id.

-### Sending the software update output to the c8y cloud
+Once the `tedge-mapper-c8y` possesses the `internal-id`, the mapper can start using HTTP to communicate with the Cumulocity.
+While communicating with Cumulocity, If there is any issue it must check the reason for the error and, If the failure is due to the `internal-id` then it must get the internal id again and re-try communication with Cumulocify over HTTP.

-The software update/list operation result will be sent to the c8y cloud over `HTTPs`.
+For example, The mapper sends software update/list operation result to the c8y cloud over `HTTP`.
-If there is any issue sending the operation status and list, it must check the reason for the error and, If the failure is due to the `internal-id` then it must get the internal id again and re-try sending the operation result.
+If there is any issue sending the operation status and list, it must check the reason for the error and, If the failure is due to the `internal-id` then it must get the internal id again and must re-try sending the operation result.

 ## (Rejected Proposal) Proposal 2:  Introduce an `init message` mechanism